jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/missing-the-boat.png)

 _Here's when SpaceX landed its first and second rockets.
 At the exact same time, Bernie Sanders was ranting about regulation battles with Wall Street.
 I happened to be following him, so I don't mean to pick on him.
-But he should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
+He should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
 The middle-class needs to stop putting their faith in old philosophies and instead become player gods with the amazing new tools digital protagonists are giving us today.
 Like we followed Galileo generations ago._

 ## Techvolution is a Fight as Natural as Evolution